 - Window sills

-In some cases, the purchase of an air purifier may be warranted.
+In some cases, you may need to buy an air purifier.
 You can attach specific filters to your HVAC system that are certified to protect against asthma and allergen triggers.
 Other devices can be used specifically in the room(s) you spend the most time in.
-Before purchase, make note that the air purifier up for consideration can successfully filter out molds.
+Before purchase, make note that the air purifier can successfully filter out molds.

 Water-damaged and/or moldy buildings aside, you’ll need to be mindful of outdoor areas mold likes to grow.
 Mold exposure can happen both indoors and outdoors.
 Molds like temperate weather and a source of water – these are the two key ingredients to mold growth.
-Mold issues are caused by moisture issues.
+Moisture causes mold.
 Moisture always comes first.

-To best avoid outdoor mold exposure, you’ll want to be mindful of moist areas.
+To best avoid outdoor mold exposure, you’ll want to be aware of moist areas.
 This could include outdoor areas like swamps/sloughs and any area with rotting vegetation.
 Rotting vegetation after the snowmelt is a common source of mold.
 If you’re an avid gardener, consider wearing a mask while working in the dirt.
-Soil/dirt is a perfect home for molds.
+Soil is a perfect home for molds.

-Avoiding exposure is the first step to overcoming mold allergy and/or chronic inflammatory response syndrome (CIRS).
+Avoiding exposure is the first step to overcoming mold allergy and/or CIRS.
 If you find that avoiding mold exposure is not improving your symptoms, it’s time to dig deeper.
-Check back for all my future writings on mold being published through June and July.
+Check out more of my mold-related posts:

 Now, I want to hear from you!